 What else you need to know

-If you have Advanced Ads Pro activated before version 1.2.5 you need to disable and enable it again to make use of these user roles.
+If you have Advanced Ads Pro activated before version 1.2.5, you need to disable and enable it again to use these user roles.

 If you are using the Member-plugin, you can adjust the individual capabilities.